FerdawsAnzer/TrendingMovies-react/README.md

-Trending Movies React
+TrendingMovies-react 🎬💻:

 This is a React-based web application that allows users to browse and search for trending movies.
 The app uses the TMDb API to fetch movie data and display it in a user-friendly way.

 This project was created as part of my learning journey with React, where I started working with React components, state management, and API integration.

-Features
+🌟 Features
 Browse trending movies
 Search for movies by title
 Add/remove movies to/from favorites
 View detailed information about movies

-Technologies Used
+💻 Technologies Used:

 React
 React Router
 CSS for styling
 TMDb API

-Setup and Installation
+⚙️ Setup and Installation:

 1-Clone this repository to your local machine: